rei/rei-cedar-vue-2/src/css/README.md

 ### Insets:

-Used to add padding to all of our elements, it is important to be sure that elements use these variables rather than the generic space values for their internal spacing.
+Insets are used to add padding to all of our elements, it is important to be sure that elements use these variables rather than the generic space values for their internal spacing.

 #### Classes